JJRossmann/Connect4AI/README.md

 # Connect4AI
-AI and Connect4 game in Python/Cython in command line
+Semester 5 : AI and Connect4 game in Python/Cython in command line